prisso/nisumApp/README.md

 - Close this Step-by-step with a simple inclusion of code to control building album state.
 Including a test for it.

+- Implemented SearchFrament.
+No test will made from now.
+I haven't more time neither mind.